torvalds/linux/Documentation/core-api/circular-buffers.rst

 ============================

-Calculation of the occupancy or the remaining capacity of an arbitrarily sized circular buffer would normally be a slow operation, requiring the use of a modulus (divide) instruction.
+Calculation of the occupancy or the remaining capacity of an arbitrarily sized circular buffer would yesrmally be a slow operation, requiring the use of a modulus (divide) instruction.
 However, if the buffer is of a power-of-2 size, then a much quicker bitwise-AND instruction can be used instead.